List of modern great powers: China (1949–)

 On 19 August 2019, the United States Studies Centre published a report, suggesting that Washington no longer enjoys primacy in the Indo-Pacific.
-It stresses that the War on Terror has greatly distracted the US response to China's role in the Pacific; that US military force in the region has greatly atrophied whereas Beijing only grew stronger and more capable since 9/11, to the point that China could now actively challenge the United States over the Indo-Pacific.
+It stresses that the War on Terror has greatly distracted the US response to China's role in the Pacific; that US military force in the region has greatly atrophied whereas Beijing only grew stronger and more capable since the September 11 attacks, to the point that China could now actively challenge the United States over the Indo-Pacific.
 China's challenging the United States for global predominance constitutes the core issue in the debate over the American decline.

 China's emergence as a global economic power is tied to its large working population.
 However, the population in China is aging faster than almost any other country in history.
 Current demographic trends could hinder economic growth, create challenging social problems, and limit China's capabilities to act as a new global hegemon.
 China's primarily debt-driven economic growth also creates concerns for substantial credit default risks and a potential financial crisis.